Aladdin88-dark/Email-Downloader-Grabber/README.md

 ## ⚖️ Legal Notice

-> This software is intended exclusively for **authorized** security research, penetration testing, corporate IT audits, and lawful OSINT operations.
+> This software is intended exclusively for **authorized** security research, penetration testing, corporate IT audits and lawful OSINT operations.
->
-> You must hold explicit written permission before using this tool against any system you do not own or administer.
+> You must hold explicit written permission before using this tool against any system you do not own.
-> Unauthorized use may constitute a criminal offense under applicable law.
-The authors and distributors accept no liability for misuse.
+> The authors accept no liability for misuse.

 ---